kiranmv002/kiran.codes/README.md

 - replaced plain scroll button with svg progress ring
 - ring fills up as you scroll down the page
+- ring empties as you scroll back up
+- teal circle with up arrow in center
+- scales up on hover
+- smooth scroll to top on click

 ---